 For the Hindenburg, this is where things start to get interesting.
 There are three separate theories about why the fire started.
 One theory is that the fire started from sabotage.
 Another theory is that the fire began when static electricity ignited the flammable cover of the airship.
 The other theory is that static electricity ignited a flammable hydrogen-oxygen mixture.
 Because we don’t know which of these causes actually produced the effect, we use a “?” after each cause and join them with “OR”.
 Note that we’re not espousing a theory – we are just recording all of the possibilities.

 We can continue on each of these branches by asking why until we run out of answers.
 It is thought (by some) that static electricity ignited the highly flammable mix on the fabric cover.
 A combustible combination of materials was used to make the fabric cover, and thunderstorms in the area could have produced the static electricity.

-Once the Cause Map is build to a sufficient level of detail with supporting evidence the solutions step can be started.
-The Cause Map is used to identify all the possible solutions for given issue so that the best solutions can be selected.
-It is easier to identify many possible solutions from the detailed Cause Map than the oversimplified high level analysis of “Hindenburg started on fire because it went through a lightning storm.”
+Once the Cause Map is built to a sufficient level of detail with supporting evidence the solutions step can be started.
+The Cause Map is used to identify all the possible solutions for a given issue so that the best solutions can be selected.
+It is easier to identify many possible solutions from the detailed Cause Map than the oversimplified high-level analysis of “Hindenburg started on fire because it went through a lightning storm.”